How to Empower your Customer Service ChatBot to Fulfill Customer Needs

 Task Success: This includes traditional behavioral metrics of user experience, such as efficiency (time to complete a task), effectiveness (percent of tasks completed), and error rate.
 Examples: number of unanswered questions/unsuccessful resolutions, the ratio of chats requiring escalation to an agent.

 In addition to using customer feedback to refine your chatbot, you will want to incorporate relevant, new bot technology features and functions as they emerge.
 Using Job Stories in your iterations will help you maintain focus and ensure you are developing a chatbot that is more usable and delivers greater value upon each release.
 Remember: iteration and innovation is critical.
-Your brand’s ability to retaining existing customers and continuing to attract new ones depends upon it..
+Your brand’s ability to deliver customer service, retain existing customers and continuing to attract new ones depends upon it.

 “In hindsight, the job-to-be-done is usually as obvious as the air we breathe.
 Once they are known, what to improve (and not to improve) is just as obvious.” --– Clayton Christensen